 Biryani served in Dindigul Thalapakatti Restaurant in Chennai is my son’s favorite dish.
 So I tried to reproduce the same in my kitchen and he complemented that I nailed it successfully!
 Please find below the same recipe along with the recipe for brinjal gravy (kathrikai thokku) that usually served as a side for biryani in restaurants.

-I recommend you to prepare any biryani 2-3 hours before serving (and keep it in a food warmer) so that the masala is fully absorbed by rice and you can savor biryani heartily.
+I recommend you to prepare any biryani 2 or 3 hours before serving (and keep it warm in a hot casserole) so that the masala is fully absorbed by rice and you can savor biryani heartily.

 First let us get into the recipe for restaurant style Seeraga Samba Vegetable Biryani:

 - Seeraga Samba Rice – 2 cups (400 g)

 - Water – 4 cups (800 ml)

 - Vegetable Oil – 1/2 cup (100 ml)

 - Bay leaf – 1 No.